en

 During Sori Pond Plum Festival

-Before the famous cherry blossoms begin to bloom in Japan, the first sign of spring is the blooming of the plum trees.
-And one of the best places to see them in Aichi Prefecture is at the Sori Pond in Chita city.
+Before the famous cherry blossoms begin to bloom, the first sign of spring is actually the blooming of the plum trees.
+One of the best places to see them in Aichi Prefecture is at the Sori Pond in Chita city.

 The park houses around 25 different varieties of plum trees that are planted on the edge of Lake Sori.
 Different events such as Taiko drum performances, comedy shows, and workshops are also held during the festival period.